LinhNguyen2606/html-css-training/practice-one/README.md

 git clone https://github.com/LinhNguyen2606/html-css-training.git
 ~~~

-- Step 02: Move to folder which just cloned in your computer:
+- Step 02: Move to the folder that just cloned in your computer:
 ~~~
 cd html-css-training
 ~~~